abhaykumarPS/git_first/manually_deployment.md

 ![image](https://user-images.githubusercontent.com/92078754/215730438-b3ec2ee5-ee35-4a95-a586-196b6d5e4134.png)

-In the **replica node** the database psql we created in primary node will replicae on replica node.
-And when we are trying to write something here then it is giving error.
+In the **replica node** the database psql we created in primary node will replicate on replica node.
+And when we are trying to write something here then it is giving below error.

 ![image](https://user-images.githubusercontent.com/92078754/215406768-3678a5b6-b232-4eb9-a88e-5c036ce1b20a.png)

-In **Replica1:** Here also the data from primary node is replicated and when we are trying to write something here then it is giving error.
+In **Replica1:** Here also the data from primary node is replicated and when we are trying to write something here then it is giving below error.

 ![image](https://user-images.githubusercontent.com/92078754/215729505-0e643d6a-9c32-42f2-804a-3bb67ce3497e.png)